 Healing.
 Immune-boosting.
 Calming

-An acupuncture treatment involves the insertion of fine needles into specific points on the body.
+A TCM acupuncture treatment involves the insertion of fine needles into specific points on the body.
 These points are located on channels that carry qi (pronounced chee), the body’s energy.
 The needles release blocked qi, address deficiencies, and restore balance.
 Acupuncture is used to treat a variety of (dis)eases including digestive issues, sleep disorders, stress, addiction, and infertility.

 Anti-aging.
 Skin complaints.

 Cosmetic acupuncture is an innovative and effective technique for reducing fine lines and wrinkles, puffy eyes, acne, rosacea, cellulite, and more.
 It is a whole body treatment that boosts the energy of the internal organs, supports revitalization, and slows the aging process.
 Cosmetic acupuncture is also a common treatment for increasing muscle tone and tightening sagging skin.
 This service is performed by a TCM acupuncturist.

 RMT Medical Acupuncture